|The School Board of Putnam County|

-At the beginning of each school year, the Superintendent shall inform school staff, parents/guardians/other persons responsible for the welfare of a student of the District's student safety and violence prevention policy.
+At the beginning of each school year, the Superintendent shall, in writing, inform school staff, parents/guardians/other persons responsible for the welfare of a student of the District's student safety and violence prevention policy.

-The District shall provide notice to students and staff of this policy in the Student Code of Conduct and in employee handbooks.
+The District shall provide notice to students and staff of this policy in the Student Code of Conduct, employee handbooks, and via the District's official website.
 The Superintendent will also provide such notification to all District contractors.

-Each principal shall implement a process for discussing, at least annually, the District policy on bullying and harassment with students.
+Each principal shall implement a process for discussing, at least annually, the District policy on bullying and harassment with students in a student assembly or other reasonable format.
 Reminders of the policy and bullying prevention messages will be displayed, as appropriate, at each school and at District facilities.

 A school employee, school volunteer, students, parent/guardian, or other persons who promptly reports in good faith an act of bullying or harassment to the appropriate school official and who makes this report in compliance with the procedures set forth in District policy is immune from a cause of action for damages arising out of the reporting itself or any failure to remedy the reported incident.

-Submission of a good faith complaint or report bullying or harassment will not affect the complainant or reporter's future employment, grades, learning or working environment, or work assignments.
-Such immunity from liability shall not apply to an employee, student, or volunteer determined to have made an intentionally false report about harassment, intimidation, and/or bullying.
+Submission of a good faith complaint or report of bullying or harassment will not affect the complainant or reporter's future employment, grades, learning or working environment, or work assignments.
+Such immunity from liability shall not apply to any school employee, school volunteer, student, parent/guardian, or other person determined to have made an intentionally false report about harassment, intimidation, and/or bullying.

 The School District will respect the privacy of the complainant, the individual(s) against whom the complaint is filed, and the witnesses as much as possible, consistent with the School Board's legal obligations to investigate, to take appropriate action, and to conform with any discovery or disclosure obligations.
 All records generated under this policy and its related administrative procedures shall be maintained as confidential to the extent permitted by law.

-Florida Department of Education Model Policy (June 2008)
+Florida Department of Education Revised Model Policy (July 2013)